Online Harms: Online Sexual Violence

 - Unwanted and random requests for youth to send sexual images or videos from someone youth may or may not know.

-- Pressure and coercion tactics have become increasingly aggressive and prepared by both adults and youth’s peers
+- Pressure and coercion tactics have become increasingly aggressive and are used by both adults and youth’s peers.

 - Sometimes a person will send an unwanted sexual image as a tactic to try and coerce/guilt youth into sending one back (e.g., “I’ll show you mine, you show me yours” mentality).